 Former USA Love List editor, Alexis McDowell and I traveled to the midwest to taste the flavors of Chicago's acclaimed restaurant scene.
-I'd heard such great things about the innovative things Chicagoan chefs are doing in the kitchen and couldn't wait to get to the city to check out the food scene.
+I'd heard such great things about the innovative things Chicagoan chefs are doing in the kitchen and couldn't wait to get to the city to check out the food landscape.
 We found some of the best Chicago restaurants and our very favorite cocktails too!

 Before heading to the windy city from Washington, DC, I was sure to ask fellow self-proclaimed foodies for their recommendations for the best Chicago restaurants.
 I had to talk to my favorite fellow foodie, Lindsay, at The Glutton's Digest.